feimingxliu/quicksearch/README.md

 ```
 POST /<index>
 {
     "settings": <Index Settings>,
     "mappings": <Index Mappings>
 }
 ```

-The request boby can be ignored which use default.
+The request body can be ignored which use default.
 `<Index Settings>` is an object which contains index's setting

 ```
 {
     "number_of_shards": int
 }
 ```